jesvijonathan/AI-Generated-Text-Detection/README.md

 - This project works best with text with more than 250 characters & is trained on lengthy texts & using bert/DebertaModel along with 3M GPT-4 Data.
 - Use this project along with the frontend interface intended to use with this project, which has visualization & more | [Snitch-GPT](https://snitch-gpt.vercel.app)
 - Adjust the params in the config.py file best, as per need
-- The model is trained on a custom dataset and results are inaccurate & is not perfect, use it at your own risk.
+- The model is trained on a custom dataset and results maybe inaccurate & is not always perfect, use it at your own risk.
-- I know the code is speghetti but it works, will refactor soon.
+- I know it's speghetti code rn, but it works.
+Will refactor soon.

 ## License